 You can fish from the boat and your catch can be served for dinner.
 All our guests say that they have never tasted anything more delicious than their freshly caught and cooked mackerel!
 There is also the possibility of lobster, crab and prawns from our own creels.

 Here is a taste of the type of meals that the chef produces each day from the galley:

-Choose from a selection of cereals and muesli or porridge, fresh fruit, yoghurt, warm bread with honey, marmalade and preserve, free-range soft boiled eggs or another hot option.
-Of course plenty of tea and/or coffee!
+Choose from a selection of cereals and porridge, fresh fruit, yoghurt, warm bread (St Hilda) or toast (Seahorse II) with honey, marmalade and preserves and free-range eggs.
+Of course, plenty of tea and filter coffee.

 Each evening, following the aperitif, we serve a different main course, a selection of cheeses and/or dessert.
 Here are some examples of the main courses and desserts:

 - Catch of the day (for instance mackerel en papillotes) served with new potatoes and vegetables or salads.